 The CFMS EdCom through the CFMS EdCom Chair will report to the CFMS President and CFMS Executive Board at the regularly scheduled meetings of the CFMS Executive.

-Meeting
+Meetings between CFMS SGM and AGM

 The CFMS EdCom Committee will meet via tele-conference once monthly between the CFMS Annual General Meeting and the CFMS Spring General Meeting.